-Without a doubt, the biggest change and side effect danger is from cycling creatine and, more importantly, caffeine.
+Without a doubt, the biggest change and side effect danger comes from cycling caffeine.
 You can become dependent on the stimulant, and withdrawal symptoms can be harsh.
-Headaches, nausea, upset stomach, and even cramping are common withdrawal side effects.
+Headaches, nausea, upset stomach, and even cramping are common withdrawal side effects of pre-workout.

 Weaning your dosage will help mitigate the side effects, and you should increase your water consumption during this time to fight off dehydration, which makes the symptoms even worse.

 Now, while it is recommended (and we did say) that you cycle caffeine off completely during the off weeks, you may still have a morning cup of coffee or tea, if needed.

 The main idea is to drop back to your “normal” levels before you were taking pre-workouts and avoid the high-boost energy levels from a high-caffeine pre-workout dose.

 You should always talk to your doctor or healthcare providers before starting any supplement regimen.
 Ensure that you are healthy enough for the supplements, are at low risk for renal complications and heart complications, and are mentally stable enough to continue on with the regimen.

 Your doctor can also talk to you about the pros and cons of pre-workout cycling and help you work out a plan of action that will fit your lifestyle and expectations without causing risk to your health.

 Body's usual response when you stop consuming caffeine because you're hopping on a caffeine cycle is grogginess and tiredness, alongside a few other symptoms.
 So if you're worried about caffeine withdrawal symptoms - you don't really have to be.